Kiel University

-Kiel University, officially the Christian-Albrecht University of Kiel, (Christian-Albrechts-Universität zu Kiel, abbreviated CAU, known informally as Christiana Albertina) is a university in the city of Kiel, Germany.
+Kiel University, officially the Christian Albrecht University of Kiel, (Christian-Albrechts-Universität zu Kiel, abbreviated CAU, known informally as Christiana Albertina) is a public research university in the city of Kiel, Germany.
 It was founded in 1665 as the Academia Holsatorum Chiloniensis by Christian Albert, Duke of Holstein-Gottorp and has approximately 27,000 students today.
-Kiel University is the largest, oldest, and most prestigious in the state of Schleswig-Holstein.
-Until 1864/66 it was not only the northernmost university in Germany but at the same time the 2nd largest university of Denmark.
-Faculty, alumni, and researchers of the Kiel University have won 12 Nobel Prizes.
+It is the largest, oldest, and most prestigious university in the state of Schleswig-Holstein.

+Until 1866, it was not only the northernmost university in Germany but at the same time the 2nd largest university of Denmark.
+Faculty, alumni, and researchers of Kiel University have won 12 Nobel Prizes.
 Kiel University has been a member of the German Universities Excellence Initiative since 2006.
 The Cluster of Excellence The Future Ocean, which was established in cooperation with the GEOMAR Helmholtz Centre for Ocean Research Kiel in 2006, is internationally recognized.
 The second Cluster of Excellence "Inflammation at Interfaces" deals with chronic inflammatory diseases.
 The Kiel Institute for the World Economy is also affiliated with Kiel University.
 The university has a great reputation for its focus on public international law.
 The oldest public international law institution in Germany and Europe – the Walther Schuecking Institute for International Law – is based in Kiel.

 History

-Kiel University was founded under the name Christiana Albertina on 5 October 1665 by Christian Albert, Duke of Holstein-Gottorp.
-The citizens of the city of Kiel were initially quite sceptical about the upcoming influx of students, thinking that these could be "quite a pest with their gluttony, heavy drinking and their questionable character" (German: mit Fressen, Sauffen und allerley leichtfertigem Wesen sehr ärgerlich seyn).
-But those in the city who envisioned economic advantages of a university in the city won, and Kiel thus became the northernmost university in the German Holy Roman Empire.

-After 1773, when Kiel had come under Danish rule, the university began to thrive, and when Kiel became part of Prussia in the year 1867, the university grew rapidly in size.
-The university opened one of the first botanical gardens in Germany (now the Alter Botanischer Garten Kiel), and Martin Gropius designed many of the new buildings needed to teach the growing number of students.

-The Christiana Albertina was one of the first German universities to obey the Gleichschaltung in 1933 and agreed to remove many professors and students from the school, for instance Ferdinand Tönnies or Felix Jacoby.
-During World War II, Kiel University suffered heavy damage, therefore it was later rebuilt at a different location with only a few of the older buildings housing the medical school.

-In 2019, it was announced it has banned full-face coverings in classrooms, citing the need for open communication that includes facial expressions and gestures.
+Founding of the University in Kiel

+The origins of the university in Kiel trace back to the increasing need for well-educated priests during the Reformation.
+Additionally, the growing involvement of citizens in significant administrative roles contributed to the idea of establishing a university in the duchies.
+However, wars in the early 17th century and political conflicts between dukes and the king initially delayed these plans.
+Eventually, Duke Friedrich III commissioned his son, Christian Albrecht, to advance the founding of the university.
+In 1660, Christian Albrecht succeeded in realizing these plans and selected Kiel as the university's location.
+On October 5, 1665, the university was inaugurated under the name Christiana Albertina in a former Franciscan monastery with four lecture halls and a library.
+At that time, 17 professors taught theology, medicine, law, and the liberal arts.

+Periods of Growth and Stagnation

+A significant growth period for the university occurred a century later under Russian Empress Catherine the Great, from whom it received its colors, purple and white.
+Following the unification of the duchies in 1773, the university continued to flourish as the northernmost German and southernmost Scandinavian university.
+Nearly 100 years later, the university's development stagnated, particularly after Schleswig-Holstein became part of Prussia.
+From 1870, student numbers began to rise again, and 38 years later, women were also admitted.

+During and after WWII

+During the Nazi regime starting in 1933, the university experienced Gleichschaltung, the expulsion of Jewish professors, and the persecution of dissenters.
+In World War II, many buildings were destroyed by Allied air raids, including the university library in 1942.